chris1111/Disable-Gatekeeper/README.md

 ### Starting from macOS 15, sudo spctl --master-disable is no longer supported to disable Gatekeeper.

-- We need to disable it with Configuration Profiles.
+- You can disable it with Configuration Profiles.

 Download ➤ [Disable-Gatekeeper](https://github.com/chris1111/Disable-Gatekeeper/raw/main/Install%20Disable-Gatekeeper.zip)